benyakirten/r2api/README.md

 0.1.6b:
 1. I made ONE error, calling _get_ingredient_final instead of self._get_ingredient_final in the MZConverter inside of abovementioned nested list comprehensions.
 This is why I need tests!
 Gee willickers!
 They're coming when I have the time.

+0.1.7:
+1. I wanted to just write a test suite for the MZConverter.
+Guess what? convert_units_prep was not passing its tests.
+After way too much work on regular expressions, I managed to fix it by simplifying it further to one regular expression (there were four in 0.1.5)
+2. Speaking of which, I added new tests to all classes to make sure they can parse a few recipes from the correct websites without errors.
+It uses the requests package, so an internet connection is required for the tests to run.
+This is to make sure I don't push any code that spontaneously combusts (hopefully).
+3. And yes, I did make a test suite for the MZConverter.

 ## Why?
 I made this originally as several modules I would find useful for myself because I am often translating Italian recipes into English and changing the metric quantities in the recipe into imperial units.
 I saw it as an opportunity to release my first Python package.
 I tried to document and comment my code as best possible, but this is among my first projects that I have made completely on my own from the ground up.
 Please contact me or make a pull request on Github if there is a problem.